 - (a) Any exemption from taxes shall be limited to the assessed valuation attributable to the cost of construction of the new residential unit, not in excess of the uniform maximum cost per dwelling unit specified in subsection (b) hereof.
-If the actual cost of construction, as determined by the Board, exceeds the maximum cost per dwelling unit, the Board shall decrease the assessment valuation eligible for exemption in the same proportion as the actual cost of the construction exceeds the maximum cost. - (b) The uniform maximum cost per dwelling unit shall be one hundred seventy-five thousand dollars (\$175,000.00) fifty-one thousand three hundred dollars (\$51,300.00) for 1979 2018.
-For subsequent years, the uniform maximum cost per dwelling unit shall be determined by the Finance Director Treasurer.
+If the actual cost of construction, as determined by the Board, exceeds the maximum cost per dwelling unit, the Board shall decrease the assessment valuation eligible for exemption in the same proportion as the actual cost of the construction exceeds the maximum cost. - (\$175,000) for 2018 2020.
+For subsequent years, the uniform maximum cost per dwelling unit shall be determined by the Finance Director.
 It shall be the amount produced when the maximum cost for the preceding year is multiplied by the ratio of the U.S. Bureau of the Census New One-Family Houses Price Index for the current year to the Index for the preceding year.
 The date of the construction shall be the date of receipt by the Board of the notification of completion of construction from the applicant in writing on a form prescribed by the Board.